-Please note that students who receive a refund of financial aid prior to withdrawing from the program owe a repayment of those funds.
+Please note that students who receive a refund of financial aid prior to withdrawing from the program, before completion of at least 60% of the payment period, owe a repayment of those funds.
 Students will be contacted by the Financial Aid Office in such situations and will be given 30 days to repay the funds to the program.
 Students who fail to return the unearned portion of federal financial aid funds given to them, will become ineligible for continued receipt of financial aid until such time as the repayment is made.